Dark Confinement-Deconfinement Phase Transition: A Roadmap from Polyakov Loop Models to Gravitational Waves: GW spectra based on the 4-6 and 4-8 PLMs

-where both $\phi$ and $U$ have no dependence on $N$ and therefore we obtain the scaling behavior of the action, $S_3\propto 1/N$.
-For our discussions, $T_n$ is always very close to $T_c$, which is determined by $U$ thus universal to the large $N$.
-Hence, the nucleation condition $S_3/T_n\simeq 140$ leads to a slightly larger $T_n$ when increasing $N$.
+Now it is evident that $S_3$ simply scales as $1/N$.
+Note that our $T_n$ is always very close to $T_c$, which is determined by $U$ universal for the large $N$.
+Thus the nucleation condition $S_3/T_n\simeq 140$ leads to a slightly larger $T_n$ when increasing $N$.
 Moreover, the slope of $S_3/T$ sharply increases when the temperature approaches $T_c$.
 Therefore, $\wt\beta$, which is proportional to the slope, increases with $N$.
-Eventually, combining with the fact (not proved, just a numerical observation) that $\wt \beta$ decreases with $N$ in the small $N$ region, we obtain the conclusion that $\wt \beta$ reaches the minimum at some moderately large $N$.
+Taking into account the fact (not proved, just a numerical observation) that $\wt \beta$ decreases with $N$ for a small $N$, we deduce that $\wt \beta$ reaches the minimum at some moderately large $N$.